Seiten

 News

-From June 9, 2025, significant restrictions will apply to US visas and entry for citizens of certain countries.
-We summarize the most important points.
+Since June 9, 2025, significant restrictions have been in place on US visas and entry for citizens of certain countries.
+Now there is speculation that the entry restrictions will be extended to other countries.

 Topics on this page: